heptarch/heptarch.github.io/drafts/cone.md

 <span style="padding-left: 40px; display:block">
 (f) Model the resulting loss of shear strength as a *negative* effective cohesion in the sense of (d), fix its form up to a dimensionless constant by dimensional analysis, and substitute into your relation from (d) to obtain $⁡\theta_{\max}$ as a function of depth.
 Show that the free surface fluidizes first, and comment on the fate of the scale-invariance you found in part (a). </span>
 </span>

-## XI. <a href="#toc">Institution</a><a id="sec-11" name="sec-11"></a>

-*To:* AG, Pro VC

-*Subject:* Concerning the Cone method

-I think you've struck upon something brilliant.
-The idea clearly borrows from Bentham—viz. possibility of surveillance—but extrapolates to its natural conclusion.
-Let me restate the logic to ensure I've understood:
-- the teacher states that each of $T$ units is gradeable;
-- the student puts equal effort into all units;
-- the mark is constituted by $n$ randomly chosen units;
-- marking effort is reduced by a factor of $n/T$.

-Here, "units" can refer to whole assignments, assignment questions, or questions on an exam; the unit is a flexible denomination.
-As you point out, the $n/T$ per-student scaling is somewhat inefficient and can be upgraded to a more favourable $n/TS$ scaling, where $S$ is the total number of students, simply by distributing the choice of $n$ units between students.
-A single marker can then choose $n$ to ensure that the grade is fair but within their capacity to evaluate.
-The surplus graduate labour supply can be devoted to nobler tasks, such as research; or perhaps we simply reduce our graduate intake.

-Of course, one encounters the classic problems of collective action, free riders, tragedy of the commons, and so on.
-Here, one simply modifies the terms of the wager: the final grade is not the average of units, but the *minimum*.
-The wayward student who submits a failing unit risks failing the entire class; entangling their outcomes this way tends to eliminate free riders.
-To ensure that the relevant socially inhibitory mechanisms are activated, the entire class must be informed *which units were chosen*, and in particular who is responsible for a failing grade.

-I take it that the governing analogy of the cone came to you because the single point at the apex has a direct line of sight to all the points on the periphery of the base, marker to studentry, as it were.

 ## XII. <a href="#toc">Proof</a><a id="sec-12" name="sec-12"></a>